-Because the Port had limited outreach capabilities, a majority of contracts went to large national contractors and suppliers rather than local companies.
+Because the port had limited outreach capabilities, a majority of contracts went to large national contractors and suppliers rather than local companies.
 Few local suppliers were winning major contracts.
-And even among the large national companies, the Port had difficulty attracting sufficient competition to reduce costs.
+And, even among the large national companies, the port had difficulty attracting sufficient competition to reduce costs.

-Finally, the Port struggled with creating and retrieving documentation to show it was following procurement practices required of public entities; defending against bid protests was disruptive and consumed valuable internal resources.
+Finally, the port struggled with creating and retrieving documentation to show it was following procurement practices required of public entities.
+Defending against bid protests was disruptive and consumed valuable internal resources.

-The portal included self-serve supplier registration, automated notification of bid opportunities, and ability to post large document sets.
-Sealed bids could be submitted online making it easier for suppliers to compete for projects while allowing the Port to more efficiently receive and analyze bids.
+The portal included self-serve supplier registration, automated notification of bid opportunities, and the ability to post large document sets.
+Sealed bids could be submitted online making it easier for suppliers to compete for projects while allowing the port to more efficiently receive and analyze bids.
 The electronic process also enabled online public bid openings and automatic posting of award information.

-Instead of getting the requisite three quotes on smaller purchases, the Port now invites up to 50 suppliers and has seen a reduction in prices from the increased competition.
+Instead of getting the requisite three quotes on smaller purchases, the port now invites up to 50 suppliers and has seen a reduction in prices from the increased competition.
 Because it is easier for local suppliers to be aware of bid opportunities, more local firms are participating in the bid process and receiving major contracts that typically went to companies outside the area.

 While initially not a major consideration, the record retention and automated activity logs make it easier for staff to demonstrate compliance with compulsory sourcing requirements.
 It is easy to audit the activity of every sourcing event including transmittal of notifications, opening of sealed bids, and access to documentation.
-Because records are easily accessible, bid protests are no longer feared and the Port’s reputation in the community as an open and transparent government entity has significantly improved.
+Because records are easily accessible, bid protests are no longer feared and the port’s reputation in the community as an open and transparent government entity has significantly improved.